 Which pushes it to a rather impressive US$696.20!

-So to help keep their sprits up on the mountain, bring with you their favourite sweet/candy (even if it is a sweet/candy that, at home, they are allowed only sparingly due to concerns about their dental welfare).
+So to help keep their sprits up on the mountain, bring their favourite sweet/candy.
+(Even if it is a sweet/candy that, at home, they are allowed only sparingly due to concerns about their dental welfare.)

 If your company is particularly accommodating, you may also like to ask them if it’s OK to bring a few of the child’s favourite ingredients so that they can use them in the meals they serve on the mountain.
 Maybe you can even contact your operator in advance and request your child’s favourite meal or even send them a recipe.
 It’s remarkable what the cooks can conjure up on Kili, so take advantage of their ingenuity.

-You don’t want him carrying all his own water, sun cream, sweets, and waterproofs by himself.
+You don’t want him carrying all his/her own water, sun cream, sweets, and waterproofs all by him/herself.

+Great!
+What a fantastic experience for them, and what a fabulous opportunity for all of you to see for yourself Tanzania’s breathtaking national parks.
 But do make them aware of the fact that they may see some shocking things.
-It’s great that you’re encouraging your child’s innate wonder about the natural world; but that wonder will be short-lived if they’re forced to watch Mrs Zebra and her two young foals being ripped apart by that greedy Mr Lion and his friends.
+It’s great that you’re encouraging your child’s innate wonder about the natural world.
+But that wonder will be short-lived if they’re forced to watch Mrs Zebra and her two young foals being ripped apart by greedy Mr Lion and his friends.

-16) Younger children may appreciate a chart where they can tick off the animals they see, like a more spectacular version of the sort of Nature Hunt that they may do at home.
-You may be able to find one on the internet.
+In other words, a more spectacular version of a Nature Hunt that they may do at home.
+You should find one on the internet.
 If not, it shouldn’t be too difficult to construct one.